Jade-Quinn/recipely/README.md

 ### Languages

-+ HTML5, CSS3, JavaScript, Python
+- HTML5, CSS3, JavaScript, Python

 ### Planning site

-+ [Balsamiq](https://balsamiq.com/) was used to create Wireframes.
+- [Balsamiq](https://balsamiq.com/) was used to create Wireframes.
-+ [Responsive Design Checker](https://responsivedesignchecker.com/) was used to check the site design and responsiveness on different devices.
+- [Responsive Design Checker](https://responsivedesignchecker.com/) was used to check the site design and responsiveness on different devices.

 ### Libraries

-+ [Materialize CSS and JavaScript](https://materializecss.com/getting-started.html) is used for the frontend framework to build the site's base template.
+- [Materialize CSS and JavaScript](https://materializecss.com/getting-started.html) is used for the frontend framework to build the site's base template.
 Materialize JS and CSS tools were applied to speed up development.
 Most icons on the site are Materialize icons.
 I used the [Parallax template](https://materializecss.com/templates/parallax-template/preview.html)

-+ [FontAwesome 5.15.4](https://fontawesome.com/) is used for social links and the rating stars.
+- [FontAwesome 5.15.4](https://fontawesome.com/) is used for social links and the rating stars.

-+ [Google Fonts](https://fonts.google.com/) is used for most fonts on the site.
+- [Google Fonts](https://fonts.google.com/) is used for most fonts on the site.

-+ [Splide](https://splidejs.com/) CSS and JavaScript CDNs are used to easily add a custom slider.

-+ [jQuery](https://jquery.com/) to easily manipulate the DOM and update Materialize tools that require initialization.
+- [jQuery](https://jquery.com/) to easily manipulate the DOM and update Materialize tools that require initialization.

-+ [Regex](https://docs.python.org/3/howto/regex.html) is used with Python to set required form field conditions.

-+ [Werkzeug](https://werkzeug.palletsprojects.com/en/2.0.x/#) is used to securely store passwords, salt the passwords in MongoDB, and authenticate users.
+- [Werkzeug](https://werkzeug.palletsprojects.com/en/2.0.x/#) is used to securely store passwords, salt the passwords in MongoDB, and authenticate users.

-+ [PyMongo](https://pymongo.readthedocs.io/en/stable/) is used to connect/communicated between Python and MongoDB.
+- [PyMongo](https://pymongo.readthedocs.io/en/stable/) is used to connect/communicated between Python and MongoDB.

-+ [Flask](https://flask.palletsprojects.com/en/2.0.x/) is used to reduce development time when building a site with Python by constructing and rending pages.
+- [Flask](https://flask.palletsprojects.com/en/2.0.x/) is used to reduce development time when building a site with Python by constructing and rending pages.

-+ [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) template language is used with Flask to create custom templates and easily pull content from MongoDB using Python.
+- [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) template language is used with Flask to create custom templates and easily pull content from MongoDB using Python.

-### JavaScript tools

-+ [EmailJS](https://www.emailjs.com/) is used to accept contact form enquires.

-+ [Sweet Alert](https://sweetalert.js.org/) is used to notify the user that the form has been submitted or that there's a submission error.

 ### Deploying project

-+ [Git](https://git-scm.com/) is used to track changes made to the repository and for version control.
+- [Git](https://git-scm.com/) is used to track changes made to the repository and for version control.
-+ [GitHub](https://github.com/) is used to store the project and to share the project.
+- [GitHub](https://github.com/) is used to store the project and to share the project.
-+ [GitPod](https://www.gitpod.io/) is used with the CI base template as an IDE (integrated development environment) to develop, commit, and push files to GitHub.
+- [GitPod](https://www.gitpod.io/) is used with the CI base template as an IDE (integrated development environment) to develop, commit, and push files to GitHub.
-+ [MongoDB](https://www.mongodb.com/) is the noSQL database I used to store, manipulate, and retrieve data.
+- [MongoDB](https://www.mongodb.com/) is the noSQL database I used to store, manipulate, and retrieve data.
-+ [Heroku](https://www.heroku.com/) is used to connect with my GitHub repository, manage the project, and deploy the live application.
+- [Heroku](https://www.heroku.com/) is used to connect with my GitHub repository, manage the project, and deploy the live application.

 ## Testing